UTSA-ICS/sid-server/doc/source/configuringservices.rst

 A "shared secret" that can be used to bootstrap Keystone.
 This token does not represent a user, and carries no explicit authorization.
-To disable in production (highly recommended), remove AdminTokenAuthMiddleware from your paste application pipelines (for example, in keystone-paste.ini)
+To disable in production (highly recommended), remove AdminTokenAuthMiddleware from your paste application pipelines (for example, in sidserver-paste.ini)

 Setting up projects, users, and roles
 -------------------------------------